KovalskyF/KovalskyF.github.io/02-first-impressions/Index.md

 I'm a graphic and UI designer blending technology and creativity to craft engaging digital interfaces.
 My work spans design of mobile apps, AR and educational platforms, with a keen interest in gamification and interactive design.

+### Revised

+Hi there!
+I design apps that bring ideas to life—whether it’s mobile, AR, or education, I’m all about creating intuitive, engaging experiences.

 # Expanded format